AfricanLeo/Stock-Sentiment-Analysis/README.md

 ## Bag of Words

 Once we have the tokens or words, we need to somehow convert these into numbers whilst maintaining enough information so that the text can be 'understood'.
-One very intuitive way to do this is by building a vocabulary of words that are present in our cleaned text, and use that as a basis to work from 'understanding' the text.
+One very intuitive way to do this is by building a vocabulary of words that are present in our cleaned text, and use that as a basis to work from.

 One such approach is the **Bag of Words (BoW)** model which is a representation of a text (sentence / document / tweet) as a list (bag) of all its words, disregarding grammar and word order but keeping count of **how many times** a word is in the input text.

-Once encoded every tweet will be represented as a vector with mostly zero's, but values where words are represented, and indicating how often they are repeated in a tweet.
+Once encoded every tweet will be represented as a vector with mostly zero's, but counts for the words in it.
 Before we continue, it is good to attempt a visualisation by reducing the dimensions of the data using a technique like PCA (Principal Component Analysis).

 ![](images/bow_pca.png)